 - ¼ cup brandy

 - 1 teaspoon baking powder

 - ½ teaspoon ground cloves

-- 150 g rams of anthotyro (soft whey cheese similar to ricotta)
+- 150 grams anthotyros (soft whey cheese similar to ricotta)

-- 1 tablespoon of orange blossom (just mix them together)
+- 1 tablespoon orange blossom (just mix them together)

-Mix anthotyro with remaining ingredients.
-Add a tablespoon of dough on the parchment paper and a teaspoon of anthotyro on top of the cookies.
+- Mix anthotyros with the remaining ingredients.
+Add a tablespoon of dough on the parchment paper and a teaspoon of anthotyros on top of the cookies.